prescience-data/foundation/readme.md

 It uses the (in)famous [Puppeteer-Extra](https://github.com/berstend/puppeteer-extra) package as the primary Puppeteer driver to enable its library of `Stealth` plugins and evasions.

-> 👋 PS: If you're working on botting and looking for a great developer community, check out the Puppeteer-Extra discord server: https://discord.gg/vz7PeKk
+> 👋 PS: If you're working on botting and looking for a great developer community, check out the `Puppeteer-Extra` Discord server: https://discord.gg/vz7PeKk

 It does not wrap existing libraries or attempt to "add" much that doesn't already exist, but starting a new project with an unfamiliar library can come with a lot of questions around project structure and tooling.